KathpaliaChirag/IITD-Mtech-CSE--the-unfiltered-version/README.md

 **IIT Delhi's drop rate is among the highest of any IIT for PG CSE.**

-the senior batch came in with 46 entries. by placement season, only 2 remained. for the 25-27 batch, there were 54 entries at start - current strength is close to 40 with drops already happening.
+the senior batch came in with around 24 entries in MCS. for the 25-27 batch, there were 54 entries at start - current strength is close to 40 with drops already happening.

 why do people drop - workload becomes unmanageable, CG falls and stipend goes, some get jobs mid-program, health and personal reasons get amplified by the pressure.